syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started-vs-2019.md

   **Name**: Name of the package that listed in Available package sources

-  **Source**: Syncfusion ASP.NET Core NuGet Package feed URL
+  **Source**: Syncfusion ASP.NET MVC NuGet Package feed URL

-    * The Syncfusion ASP.NET Core NuGet Package can be installed from [https://www.nuget.org/packages/Syncfusion.EJ.AspNet.Core](https://www.nuget.org/packages/Syncfusion.EJ.AspNet.Core)
+    * The Syncfusion ASP.NET MVC NuGet Package can be installed from [https://www.nuget.org/packages/Syncfusion.AspNet.Mvc5](https://www.nuget.org/packages/Syncfusion.AspNet.Mvc5)

 * Select the Update and then click the OK button.
 The package’s source get added to the list of available package sources.

 * Right click your project references and then select “**Manage NuGet Package**” option.
 In this window choose the “**Syncfusion Packages registered name**” from the package source dropdown.
 And check the “**include prerelease**” option.

 * Now, our Syncfusion Packages will list in this window.
-Select and install the “**Syncfusion.EJ.AspNet.Core**” package from this list.
+Select and install the “**Syncfusion.EJ.AspNet.Mvc5**” package from this list.

 ![install nuget](getting-started-vs-2019-images/image6.png)